TSVRtheProg/ML-with-KK/README.md

 --> Innovation: Continued commitment to safety and reliability through advanced algorithmic solutions.

-# On an exciting adventure to transform Mercedes-Benz manufacturing into a paragon of environmental efficiency! 🚗🌿
+# To make Mercedes-Benz manufacturing not only greener but also more efficient!
+Let’s rev up the engines for a cleaner, smoother ride! 🚗🌿